All Episodes

 The National Organization for Albinism and Hypopigmentation is appalled that one of the villains in the movie is portrayed by an albino actor.

-The actor's name is Paul Bettney.
+The actor's name is Paul Betney.

-The albino group says that whenever there's an albino in a major motion picture, they always portray him as a bad guy, as a killer, as somebody who's weird and we're sick and tired of it.
+The albino group says that whenever there's an albino in a major motion picture, they always portray him as a bad guy, as a killer, as somebody who's weird, and we're sick and tired of it.

 Do you understand why I think that's a little weird?